Erik-JS/ME3-ASI/README.md

 - are intended for use with Mass Effect 3 1.5 only.
 - were made under Visual Studio 2012 Update 4.
 They require the following VC++ runtimes: http://www.microsoft.com/en-us/download/details.aspx?id=30679

-ME3 Balance Changes Replacer requires zlib1.dll (**NOT** included in this repository) - please download it from its own site: http://www.zlib.net. zlib1.dll should be put in 'Mass Effect 3\Binaries\Win32' **OR** the Windows system folder (%WINDIR%\System32).
+ME3 Balance Changes Replacer requires zlib1.dll (included in this repository) - zlib1.dll MUST be put in 'Mass Effect 3\Binaries\Win32'.

 -----------------------------------------------------------